robotenique/hugo-raw-files/content/posts/internet-mindful-tools.md

 In the beginning of my student years I tried to maximize the content I consumed - I followed a considerable number of newsletters, podcasts, followed a lot of people (from my area but also a lot of other stuff) on social media, engaged in a lot of forums, etc. For a time this can be useful, especially to getting to know core concepts, understanding different ideas, i.e. it's very good for exploring the whole "knowledge space" of a certain area/interest.

 However, as I got into more specific areas of interest, I felt the need to really trim down the content I was consuming.
 I started to unfollow people, unsubscribe from newsletters, etc. I started to think about the signal-to-noise ratio of the content I was consuming.
 I want to maximize the signal (the useful content) and minimize the noise (the content that doesn't add value to me).

+> caveat here: I don't mean to maximize the signal in the purely utilitarian sense of consuming content useful for my work—quite the opposite.
+Art, music, and other forms are also part of the signal.
+I want to maximize the signal in a more holistic sense: what I find valuable, what has high quality, or what adds value to my life in some way.

 From time to time I do a "content curation session" - I go through my social media, newsletters, etc, and see if the content is still useful to me.
 If it's not, I unsubscribe, unfollow, etc. This generally works by: